Daniel Wenas: Return to the final (2017 - 2018)

-Bogor Siliwangi (2018–2019)
+Bogor Siliwangi (2018 - 2019)

-Breakout-season and club dismissal (2018-19)
+Breakout-season and club dismissal (2018 - 2019)

-During the off-season of 2018, Wenas weighed his options on whether to return to Pelita Jaya or sign with a new team.
-On 8 October 2018, Wenas announced his decision to join the newly, reformed Bogor Siliwangi whom had just relocated to Bogor from Bandung through his Youtube Channel.
-He explained that his primary reason for not renewing his contract with Pelita Jaya is to be able to get a bigger role and more playing time; something that Pelita Jaya will not be able to accommodate, especially after signing Wenas' old high school teammate, and the reigning Sixth-man of the Year in Andakara Prastawa.
-Despite Siliwangi being the worst team in the previous season with 0 win, Wenas believed that this will be a challenge worth taking and also an opportunity for him to prove himself that he can be a national-team level player.
+During the off-season of 2018, Daniel Wenas weighed his options on whether to return to Pelita Jaya or sign with a new team.
+On 8 October 2018, Daniel Wenas announced his decision to join the newly, reformed Bogor Siliwangi whom had just relocated to Bogor from Bandung through his Youtube Channel.
+He explained that his primary reason for not renewing his contract with Pelita Jaya is to be able to get a bigger role and more playing time, something that Pelita Jaya will not be able to accommodate, especially after signing Daniel Wenas' old high school teammate, and the reigning Sixth-man of the Year in Andakara Prastawa.
+Despite Siliwangi being the worst team in the previous season with 0 win, Daniel Wenas believed that this will be a challenge worth taking and also an opportunity for him to prove himself that he can be a national-team level player.
 He performed very strongly during the pre-season with an average of 14.25 points, 9.0 rebounds and 3.25 assists to go with 1.75 steals in 32 minutes of playing time.
-He finished the season averaging career-high in points and minutes played, his team however, missed the playoff making this season the first time in Wenas' career to miss the post-season.
+He finished the season averaging career-high in points and minutes played, his team however, missed the playoff making this season the first time in Daniel Wenas' career to miss the post-season.

-Wenas, along with all the members of Bogor Siliwangi became a free-agent in mid-2019 due to the club's dismissal.
+Daniel Wenas, along with all the members of Bogor Siliwangi became a free-agent in mid-2019 due to the club's dismissal.
 The cause of the dismissal was mainly due to financial and many of the players' salary were paid late.

-Louvre Surabaya (2019–present)
+Louvre Surabaya (2019 - present)

-New Chapter with a brand new team (2019-20)
+New Chapter with a brand new team (2019 - 2020)

 After months of being a free-agent, speculations and discussion arose on which team Wenas will be playing for the upcoming season.
 Along with his free-agency, the league was transitioning into a new era with many of the older, more established team such as Stapac Jakarta withdrawing out due to not having enough experience player in their roster as many of the players were called to play for the national team.
-In late October, Louvre Surabaya, a new expansion team for Indonesian Basketball League officially announce Wenas as their first ever player and expected him to be the cornerstone of the new team.
+In late October, Louvre Surabaya, a new expansion team for Indonesian Basketball League officially announce Daniel Wenas as their first ever player and expected him to be the cornerstone of the new team.
 Wenas made his debut for Louvre during 2019 Indonesia President's cup.